Skip to main content

 Running in CI/CD

-Add this to your GitHub Actions workflow:
+Add a job to your GitHub Actions workflow.

 name: AI Agent Evaluation